 What Is a Credit Limit?

 While setting up your line of credit, you and your creditor will agree upon a maximum amount of money you’ll have access to.
-Then, your overall credit limit will decrease as you use your available credit.
-Once you have paid back what you borrowed, your credit limit will reset to the original agreed-upon amount.
+Then, your overall credit will decrease as you use your available credit.
+Once you have paid back what you borrowed, your credit will reset to the original agreed-upon amount.

-A credit card issuer or financial institution extending personal lines of credit will look at a borrower’s credit score, credit history, and other financial factors to determine their credit limit.
+A credit card issuer or financial institution extending personal lines of credit will look at a borrower’s credit score, credit history, and other financial factors to determine their limit.

-Common Examples of Revolving Lines of Credit
+Common Examples of a Revolving Credit Line

-The credit card debt that results in using your card is considered revolving debt.
-While borrowers have renewed access to their credit limit at the beginning of every billing cycle, their overall balance remains the same and grows as they continue to make purchases.
+- Credit Cards — Credit card borrowers have access to a credit limit.
+Credit card debt is considered a revolving debt.
+While borrowers have renewed access to their credit limit at the beginning of every billing cycle, their available balance remains the same and grows as they continue to make purchases.

 How To Get Out of Revolving Debt